-- b) Starting position (second paragraph): The victim treads water or stands (depending on water depth) on the near side of the rigid crossbar in allotted lane. - d) Fair throw: Victims may push off the bottom (depending on water depth). - g) Time limit.
+- d) Fair throw: Victims may push off the bottom (depending on water depth). - g) Time limit.
 Throwers must make a fair throw and pull the victim to the finish wall within 60 seconds.

-- f) Line Thrower exiting the throw zone (as judged by both feet) at any time after the start and before the 60-second acoustic completion signal. - g) Victim exiting the water before the 60-second acoustic completion signal.
+- g) Line Thrower exiting the throw zone at any time after the start and before the 60-second acoustic completion signal. - h) Victim exiting the water before the 60-second acoustic completion signal.